amineraboun/STI_FX_Intervention/book/docs/utils.md

 ## Setup the python environement

 ### On windows with conda:
-There is a possibility to create and manage environments with ANanconda windows application (in a visual way)
+There is a possibility to create and manage environments with ANACONDA windows application (in a visual way)

 In the following instruction, change 'myenv' with the name of the environment you would like to set